 What is channel conflict?

-The Investors Book defines channel conflict as “any dispute, difference, or discord arising between two or more channel partners, where one partner’s activities or operations affect the business, sales, profitability, market share, or similar goal accomplishment of the other channel partner.”
+According to the Investors Book, channel conflict is “any dispute, difference, or discord arising between two or more channel partners, where one partner’s activities or operations affect the business, sales, profitability, market share, or similar goal accomplishment of the other channel partner.”

 What are the effects of channel conflict?

-However, what happens when your 12.4% of ecommerce sales begin to destroy your other 87.6% of sales?
-Returning to our example, if customers use your brick and mortar retailers as a showroom for your products, most often because the product is cheaper online, you may very quickly find your relationship with that retailer ending as your ecommerce sales reduce sales volume at their store.
+Let’s say customers start using your brick and mortar retailers as showrooms for your product, ~~most often ~~because the price of that product is cheaper online.
+You may very quickly find your relationship with those brick and mortar retailers ending as your ecommerce sales reduce sales volume at their store.

 Channel conflict also creates confusion among consumers.
-Tools out there such as PriceBlink allow consumers to easily compare prices across marketplaces.
-Different pricing may lead consumers to wonder if they are being overcharged when prices are high, and whether they are receiving authentic products when prices are low.
+Tools like PriceBlink allow consumers to easily compare prices across marketplaces.
+If they see different pricing on different channels, consumers may wonder if they’re being overcharged when prices are high, and whether they’re receiving authentic products when prices are low.
 This causes both your brand and your product to lose its value.

 Omnichannel selling doesn’t have to be synonymous with channel conflict.
-There are a number of ways you can work to make sure your channels live in harmony with each other:
+There are a number of ways to ensure your channels live in harmony with each other:

-1. Establish MAP pricing: Creating a MAP policy tells your distributors the price they should be selling at and also assures them that you will not be undercutting their prices online.
+Creating a MAP policy tells your distributors the price they should be selling at.
+It also assures them that you won’t undercut their prices online.
 Your brand can enforce your MAP policy across marketplaces with the help of a legal partner.
 By doing so, it ensures your other channel partners that you’ll play fair.